Molecular-Nanophotonics/Building-pip-Packages/Sphinx-Documentation.md

 * :ref:`search`
 ```

-In the `conf.py` file uncomment and change the path as follows:
+In the `conf.py` file setup the path as follows:

 ```
 import os